Polkadot-Blockchain-Academy/pba-content/syllabus/7-Polkadot/3-introduction-to-parachain-consenus-slides.md

 - Backing: Assign responsibility.

 Notes:
-Some validators will receive those collations and if they think they are correct they will vouch for them.
-Take on the responsibility for them.
+Some validators receives them and take responsibility for them.

 ---v